sitecoreops/sitecore-images/README.md

 ## Updates

+- [Added] Sitecore 9.0.1 Solr variant on windowsservercore-1709.
-- [Added] Sitecore 9.0.1 SQL dev variant on windowsservercore-1709.
+- [Added] Sitecore 9.0.1 SQL Developer variant on windowsservercore-1709.
 - [Breaking] Restructured versions and tags to support multiple Windows channels (ltsc2016, 1709, 1803 etc), there are now more repositories per version, one for each topology/role.
 - [Breaking] Decoupled image tags from structure by specifying full tag and version in "build.json".
 - [Added] Sitecore 8.2 Update 7.